 - Cheeseburgers: We know these are an all-American favorite, but whoever dreamed up the idea of topping fatty red meat with cheese was out of his or her mind!
 Both cheese and beef are sources of saturated fat and both are high in calories.
 The cheese is generally high in sodium, too.
 Instead, have a plain burger made from lean ground meat and hold the cheese for another day.

-- French fries, potato chips and other fried snacks: These items very often are high in trans fats, which contribute significantly to heart disease, diabetes and a host of other ailments.
+- French fries, potato chips and other fried snacks: These items very often are high in trans fats, which contribute significantly to heart disease, type-2 diabetes and a host of other ailments.
 They also are high in calories and sodium.
-If a restaurant claims to fry their food in unsaturated oil, the items are marginally better for you, but will still add to your waistline.
+If a restaurant claims to fry their food in unsaturated oil, the items will be marginally better for you, but will still add to your waistline.

 - Store-bought baked goods: Those tasty treats wrapped in cellophane or sold in a box nearly always contain trans fats and artificial preservatives and additives; even "fresh-baked" doughnuts are a big no-no. When you want coffee cake, make it yourself or buy it from a local bakery you trust.
 Limit your consumption of all baked items —homemade or from the neighborhood bakery.
 There is no way around it: They are fattening!